ninjahawk/ShinySafari/README.md

-# Shiny Safari Pokemon Game
+# Shiny Safari Pokémon Game

 A fun game where you can catch shiny Pokémon by tapping the Pokéball.
 The shiny odds are set to 1/10.